 Instructors for this program typically include Cooperative Extension educators, hospital personnel, agricultural education teachers, and emergency services instructors.
 The instructor materials include a 20-minute tutorial explaining how to present the program, a sample presentation demonstration, reproducible class materials, instructional materials, and module narratives.

 The Farm Family Emergency Response Program is divided into 12 modules that cover topics related to the primary causes of agricultural injury and death.
-Click here to view the topics of the 12 modules.
 Each module includes a period for the discussion of prevention strategies.
 Participants are encouraged to implement safety strategies and recommendations on their farms and ranches.

 The instructor should measure the effectiveness of the class by having participants complete the pretest and posttest located in the instructor’s manual.
 Participants complete registration cards that can be used for follow-up to determine whether participants made changes on their farms or ranches because of the program.